 In both of the benchmark cases, the hypothetical Calvo adjustment probability calculated from the model's steady-state equilibrium matches KK's estimate exactly.
-KK calculate price duration (λ{kk}) as the inverse of the Calvo parameter, so our benchmark cases imply identical price durations to KK's median sector.13 Panel A of Figures 3 and 4 shows that the histograms of price adjustment match the data quite closely.
+KK calculate price duration (λ{kk}) as the inverse of the Calvo parameter, so our benchmark cases imply identical price durations to KK's median sector.14 Panel A of Figures 4 and 5 shows that the histograms of price adjustment match the data quite closely.
 Across these two important dimensions of observable data then, the high- and low-flexibility benchmarks are nearly identical.
 Of course, we know that in other ways the two parameterizations are not identical.
-In this subsection, we examine the implications of the two benchmark cases for other aspects of price adjustment behavior.
-In the next section we turn to the implications for monetary nonneutrality.